ruka-hand-v2/RUKA-v2/README.md

 ```

 ### Calibrating Motor Ranges
-Since RUKA is a tendon-driven hand, cable tensions can vary between different builds.
+Since RUKA-v2 is a tendon-driven hand, cable tensions can vary between different builds.
 To ensure consistency across builds, we provide a calibration script that determines the motor ranges by finding the fully curled finger bound and the in-tension bound (finger is fully open and the tendon is in tension).
 Run the following command to save the motor limits to `RUKA/motor_limits/<left|right>_<tension|curl>_limits.npy`:
 ```
 python calibrate_motors.py --hand-type <left|right>